Educational Resources for Cat Parents

 Changes to the home environment for cats with muscle/joint pain or mobility problems: a guide for caregivers

-Hospice care focuses on the quality of life of a cat who has an advanced and/or lifelimiting illness, and helps them live as comfortably as possible, instead of trying to cure them.
+Hospice care focuses on the quality of life of a cat who has an advanced/life limiting illness, and helps them live as comfortably as possible, instead of trying to cure them.

 Palliative care focuses on relief from pain and other symptoms associated with an illness.